Keyang Zheng

 kez20 [at] pitt [dot] edu

-I am a PhD candidate in the School of Computing and Information (SCI) at the University of Pittsburgh.
+I recently defended my PhD thesis at the School of Computing and Information (SCI) at the University of Pittsburgh on the topic of “Improving Human-Agent Collaboration through Effective Gestured Based Communication”.
 I am advised by Dr. Rosta Farzan.
 I have also worked with Dr. Michael Lewis at the DIST Usability Laboratory at the University of Pittsburgh.

 My research interests lie in the interaction of Game Analytics, Team Communication, Distributed Collaboration, and Human-Robot Teaming.
 I utilize various platforms, such as multiplayer games, to study human interactions in a team setting and explore new technologies that facilitate effective human team communication and collaboration.
 Through increased understanding of human interactions within a team, I explore various methods to improve the teaming experience and effectiveness of humans and robots/AIs.